There is a wide variety of supposed hangover cures, but few have actually been scientifically tested or proven to work.

 Drinks with low levels of congeners include:

 Some experts think that some of the symptoms a person experiences when they have a hangover result from low-grade inflammation.
-Therefore, some people might benefit from taking supplements of herbs that have anti-inflammatory properties, such as red ginseng and prickly pear cactus.
+Therefore, some people might benefit from taking supplements of herbs that have anti-inflammatory properties, such as

 People who pace themselves when they are drinking alcohol and drink slowly are less likely to experience severe hangover symptoms the following day.